For-Hire Driver Collective Bargaining

 The new law allows drivers to decide if they want to be represented in bargaining efforts with their respective companies regarding issues such as payments to drivers, vehicle safety and other matters of mutual interest.

-Draft rules for public comment and public hearing notice
+Draft and amended rules for public comment

 - Interest Arbitration.